 - Baxter has a wide range of shops, including two bakeries.
 Moorooduc has a cafe and restaurant in The Coolstores Shopping Centre near the corner of Eramosa Rd West.

-- This component is part of the Peninsula Trails project being undertaken by Mornington Peninsula Shire, with state and federal backing, to fill gaps in the area’s shared paths and create a network of 170km of trails for walkers, runners and riders to explore the area.
-With the blessing of the Mornington Railway Preservation Society, which operates its tourist trains on this section, it will pass through the bush near Mount Eliza Regional Park.
+- This component is part of the Peninsula Trails project being undertaken by Mornington Peninsula Shire, with state and federal backing, to fill gaps in the region’s shared paths and create a network of 170 km of trails for walkers, runners and riders to explore the area.
+With the blessing of the Mornington Railway Preservation Society, which operates its tourist trains on this section, it could pass through the bush near Mount Eliza Regional Park.

-- After crossing Wooralla Dr, it will run through open pasture, before entering newer subdivisions around Tanti Park, where there is an old station site.
+- After crossing Wooralla Dr, it would run through open pasture, before entering newer subdivisions around Tanti Park, which is the site of an old station.

-- The section will end at the “new” Mornington Station, which was built near the corner of Yuilles and Watts roads for the tourist railway after the remainder of the corridor had been sold.
+- This section would end at the “new” Mornington Station, which was built for the tourist railway near the corner of Yuilles and Watt roads after the remainder of the corridor had been sold.

-- It will provide safer travel to local schools, shopping centres, sports precincts, the Mornington Botanical Rose Garden and Melbourne’s wider trail network via the Peninsula Link Trail
+- It would provide safer travel to local schools, shopping centres, sports precincts, the Mornington Botanical Rose Garden and Melbourne’s wider trail network via the Peninsula Link Trail

 - The potential exists for an extension of the shared path to Mornington’s main shopping area and Port Phillip Bay, but there are obstacles.
 The rail corridor behind The Bays Hospital remains clear but the Mornington Central shopping centre was built on the site of the original railyard.
-There’s a plaque and station board outside the main entrance to the centre in Railway Gr.
+There’s a plaque and station board outside the main entrance to the shops in Railway Grove

-- The trail may involve a shimmy route along quieter streets to Mills Beach
+- The trail may involve a shimmy route along quieter streets and easements to Shire Hall Beach

 - Mornington has a surprisingly large range of shopping, dining and accommodation options

-- Frankston to Baxter Trail (7.5km): This is being extended 4.6km from north of Baxter (Golf Links Rd) to Somerville in early 2025 as part of the Peninsula Trails project.
+- Frankston to Baxter Trail (7.5 km): This is being extended 4.6 km from north of Baxter (Golf Links Rd) to Somerville as part of the Peninsula Trails project.
 You’ll then be able to ride or walk from Melbourne to Moorooduc or Bittern on shared paths.
-The extension of the trail from Moorooduc to Mornington is the next scheduled part of Peninsula Trails.
+The gap from Moorooduc to Mornington is the next scheduled part of Peninsula Trails.

 V/Line Sprinter carefully avoids the Mornington Line (foreground) leaving Baxter [2023]